 Some of the common causes of iron deficiency in adults include:

 - Blood loss – iron deficiency easily occurs in situations of chronic blood loss.
-Common causes include heavy menstrual periods, regular blood donation, chronic disorders that involve bleeding (such as peptic ulcers, polyps or cancers in the large intestine) and certain medications, particularly aspirin.
+Common causes include heavy menstrual periods, regular blood donation, regular nosebleeds, chronic disorders that involve bleeding (such as peptic ulcers, polyps or cancers in the large intestine) and certain medications, particularly aspirin.

 - Increased need – the adolescent growth spurt, pregnancy and breastfeeding are situations when the body requires more iron.
 If this increased need isn’t met, a deficiency can quickly occur.